ni/instrumentstudio-plugins/labview/examples/Game of Life/README.md

-# Game of Life - InstrumentStudio Plugin Example
+# Game of Life - InstrumentStudio Plug-in Example

-This InstrumentStudio plugin example illustrates how to host Conway's Game of Life simulation LabVIEW code seamlessly within the InstrumentStudio environment.

-- This example allows the user to specify the size of the game board and the update interval between generations.
-- The simulation will run indefinitely as long as there are 'births' and 'deaths' occurring on the game board, unless the `Start/Stop` button is switched off.
+This is an example that demonstrates how to integrate and use the InstrumentStudio Plug-In SDK APIs in LabVIEW applications to develop the application as an InstrumentStudio plug-in.

 ## Features

-- Contains a LabVIEW project featuring the Game of Life InstrumentStudio plugin example.
+- Contains a LabVIEW project featuring the Game of Life InstrumentStudio plug-in example.
-- Includes a `.gplugindata` file that informs InstrumentStudio about the properties of the InstrumentStudio plugin example and its implementation code.
+- Includes a `.gplugindata` file that informs InstrumentStudio about the properties of the InstrumentStudio plug-in example and its implementation code.
-- Contains an InstrumentStudio project and a soft front panel to host the Game of Life InstrumentStudio plugin example within InstrumentStudio.
+- Contains an InstrumentStudio project and a soft front panel to host the Game of Life InstrumentStudio plug-in example within InstrumentStudio.
 - Initiates the game upon switching on `Start\Stop` button in `Game Panel` tab.
 - Changes the InstrumentStudio soft front panel status to `running` when the game begins.
 - Preserves the front panel control inputs in `Edit Time configuration` and retains their values